-In 2019, our board of directors adopted the nCino, Inc. 2019 Equity Incentive Plan (the "2019 Incentive Plan").
+In 2019, our board of directors adopted the nCino, Inc. 2019 Incentive Plan.
 In connection with this offering, our board of directors expects to adopt, and our current stockholders expect to approve, an amended and restated 2019 Incentive Plan to, among other items, increase the available shares under the 2019 Incentive Plan.
 The following summary describes what we expect to be the material terms of the 2019 Incentive Plan, as amended and restated.
 This summary is not a complete description of all provisions of the 2019 Incentive Plan and is qualified in its entirety by reference to the 2019 Incentive Plan, which will be filed as an exhibit to the registration statement of which this prospectus is a part.

 The purpose of the 2019 Incentive Plan is to advance the interests of the Company and its stockholders by providing an incentive to attract, retain and reward persons performing services to the Company and its participating affiliates and subsidiaries and by motivating such persons to contribute to the growth and profitability of the Company and its participating affiliates and subsidiaries.
 The 2019 Incentive Plan provides for the grant of incentive stock options (within the meaning of Section 422 of the Code), nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units, performance shares, performance units, cash-based awards and other-stock based awards.
-Only directors, employees and consultants who provide services to us, or to any parent, subsidiary or affiliate of ours, are eligible to receive such awards.
+Only directors, officers, employees and consultants who provide services to us, or to any parent, subsidiary or affiliate of ours, are eligible to receive such awards.

 Stock Subject to the Plan.
-The number of shares reserved for issuance under the 2019 Incentive Plan is , plus an annual increase added on the first day of each calendar year, beginning with the calendar year ending December 31, 2021, and continuing until, and including, the calendar year ending December 31, 2030.
-The annual increase will be equal to of the number of shares of common stock outstanding on the first day of such fiscal year shares of our common stock or such lesser amount as is determined by our board of directors.
-Up to 9,000,000 shares of our common stock that may be issued under the 2019 Incentive Plan may be issued in satisfaction of incentive stock option awards.
+The number of shares reserved for issuance under the 2019 Incentive Plan is , plus an annual increase added on the first day of each fiscal year, beginning with the fiscal year ending January 31, 2022, and continuing until, and including, the fiscal year ending January 31, 2031.
+The annual increase will be equal to the lesser of (i) shares, (ii) 5% of the number of shares issued and outstanding as of the January 31st of the immediately preceding fiscal year and (iii) an amount determined by the Board of Directors.
+Up to shares of our common stock that may be issued under the 2019 Incentive Plan may be issued in satisfaction of incentive stock option awards.